-The growth and development of alfalfa is affected by many factors, including temperature, soil moisture, stand age and even cultivar.
-Alfalfa growth has been slower than normal due to cool conditions in April.
-This is a good reminder that using a calendar date to determine when to harvest the first crop of alfalfa may not the best method.
+Alfalfa growth and development is affected by many factors, including temperature, soil moisture, stand age and even cultivar.
+Alfalfa growth has been slow this spring due to cooler than normal weather.
+This is a reminder that using the calendar date to determine when to harvest the first crop of alfalfa may not be the best method.
 In order to accurately predict the optimal time for the first cutting, the University of Wisconsin developed the Predictive Equations for Alfalfa Quality (PEAQ) method.

-The PEAQ method uses alfalfa stand height and maturity stage (vegetative, bud, or open flower) to estimate the relative feed value (RFV).
-In general, it is recommended to harvest alfalfa at about 150 RFV for milking dairy herds and 125 RFV for heifers, stocker cattle, and lactating beef cattle.
-First crop alfalfa left standing in the field can drop three to five RFV points per day.
+PEAQ uses alfalfa height and maturity stage (vegetative, bud, or open flower) to estimate relative feed value (RFV).
+In general, it is recommended to harvest alfalfa at about 150 RFV for milking dairy herds and 125 RFV for heifers, stocker cattle and lactating beef cattle.
+The RFV of first crop alfalfa can drop three to five RFV points per day after it reaches peak value.
 The steps on how to use the PEAQ method to determine when to make the first crop of alfalfa are listed below.

-While PEAQ provides a good estimate of RFV, adjustments for harvest loss should also be made.
-Even under the best harvest conditions, 10-20% of the forage dry matter will be lost at harvest.
-This amounts to approximately 15 RFV points for haylage and 25 RFV points for hay.
+While PEAQ provides an estimate of RFV, adjustments need to be made for harvest loss.
+Even under the best harvest conditions, 10-20% of the forage dry matter can be lost at harvest.
+This amounts to approximately 15 RFV points for haylage and 25 RFV points for dry hay.
 Therefore, to end up with 150 RFV alfalfa, harvest the crop when PEAQ measurements estimate a RFV of 165 for a haylage harvest and 175 for a hay harvest.
-Additionally, weather forecasts and allowing proper drying time should be considered when deciding when to harvest alfalfa.
+Additionally, consider weather forecasts and allowing for proper drying time when deciding when to harvest alfalfa.

-Steps for using PEAQ to determine when to take first crop alfalfa
+Steps for using PEAQ to determine when to harvest first crop alfalfa

 Step 1.
 Choose a representative two square foot area in the field.

 Step 2.
-Determine the stage of the most mature stem in the area by using the definitions at the top of Table 1.
+Determine the stage of the most mature stem as defined in Table 1.

 Step 3.
 Measure the tallest stem in the area.
 The tallest stem may not be the most mature stem.
 Measure the stem from the soil surface to the tip of the stem; not to the tip of the leaf.
 Straighten the stem for an accurate height measurement.
 Based on stem maturity and stem height, use Table 1 to estimate the RFV of standing alfalfa crop.